charichard09/pizza-parlor/README.md

 Describe: sumOfAllPizzas(costsArray)

-Test1: "It should take a lrg chz pizza which costs $16 and a medium chicken and jalapeno pineapple pizza which costs $17 and have a 'Total: $33'"
+Test1: "It should take a lrg chz pizza which costs $16 and a medium chicken cheese jalapeno and pineapple pizza which costs $18 and have a 'Total: $33'"
 Code:
 sumOfAllPizzas(costsArray)
 Expected Output:
 "Total: $33"

 ```